Guthula28/Docker-IQ/README.md

 # Docker-IQ

-# What is Docker ?
+# 1.What is Docker ?
 docker is an open Source platform for developing,shipping and running applications in lightweight containers.it ensures consistency across environments use case : Developers can package an application and its dependencies into a container to run reliably in different environments